ietf-gitwg/using-github/draft-thomson-github-bcp.md

 # Acknowledgments

-Mark Nottingham has done a lot to pioneer the use of github at the IETF.
+This work wouldn't have been possible without the hard work of those people who have trialed use of Github at the IETF.